-

 What Do MCC Land Projects Do?

-Since our first compact in 2005, MCC’s partner countries have used land funding to:
+Since our first compact in 2005, MCC’s partner countries have used land and property rights funding to:

-Beyond these types of program investments, MCC also explores critical emerging themes that may be relevant for a given country program.
-These currently include: AI and machine learning; property taxation and other land-based revenue; community land, forest land, and pasture and landscape management; sector trends in systematic rights formalization operations; land fragmentation and generational land challenges; information access as well as information privacy; climate, conflict and security; social media; youth engagement; and market demand for agricultural products from tenure-secure parcels.
+Beyond these types of program investments, MCC also explores critical emerging themes that may be relevant for a given country program, such as AI and machine learning; property taxation and other land-based revenue; community land, forest land, and pasture and landscape management; sector trends in systematic rights formalization operations; land fragmentation and generational land challenges; information access as well as information privacy; climate, conflict and security; social media; youth engagement; and market demand for agricultural products from tenure-secure parcels.

 Country Programs